mdb/mdb.github.io/source/blog/2012-08-15-using-mocha-to-test-a-node-server.html.markdown

 thumbnail: pattern_thumb.png
 ---

-How do you write Mocha tests against a Node.js server and run the tests during development?
-Solution: Leverage fork to run the server code as a child process of the Mocha test.
-The following is a quick example of what this could look like.</p>
+How do you write Mocha tests against a Node.js server and run the tests during development, presumably while your server is already running?

+<b>Solution</b>: Leverage <code>fork</code> to run the server code as a child process of the Mocha test.
+The following is a quick example of what this could look like.

 ## The Server Code